torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 filesystem from its beginnings in 1993.
 In XFS, there are several groups of metadata dependencies:

 a.
-Filesystem summary counts depend on consistency within the inode indices, the allocation group space btrees, and the realtime volume space information.
+Filesystem summary counts depend on consistency within the ianalde indices, the allocation group space btrees, and the realtime volume space information.

 b.
-Quota resource counts depend on consistency within the quota file data forks, inode indices, inode records, and the forks of every file on the system.
+Quota resource counts depend on consistency within the quota file data forks, ianalde indices, ianalde records, and the forks of every file on the system.

 c.
 The naming hierarchy depends on consistency within the directory and